Ted's Hiking World Government Meadow

 *

-This fearsome critter is less than a foot long
+This fearsome critter is only a foot long

 * *